MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

   If you enable this policy, you can specify a URL for a PAC file to automate how Microsoft Edge Update selects the appropriate proxy server for fetching a particular website.

-  This policy is applied only if you have specified manual proxy settings in the '[Choose how to specify proxy server settings](#proxymode)' policy.
+  This policy is applied only if you have specified manual proxy settings in the '[Choose how to specify a proxy server settings](#proxymode)' policy.

-  Don't configure this policy if you have selected a proxy setting other than manual in the '[Choose how to specify proxy server settings](#proxymode)' policy.
+  Don't configure this policy if you have selected a proxy setting other than manual in the '[Choose how to specify a proxy server settings](#proxymode)' policy.
 #### Windows information and settings
 ##### Group Policy (ADMX) info
 - GP unique name: ProxyPacUrl
-- GP name: URL to a proxy .pac file
+- GP name: URL to proxy .pac file
 - GP path: Administrative Templates/Microsoft Edge Update/Proxy Server
 - GP ADMX file name: msedgeupdate.admx
 ##### Windows Registry Settings